-Our ophthalmic surgeons utilize the “no-stitch” technique to minimize discomfort and speed the recovery process.
-During the procedure, the cataract or clouded lens is removed through a tiny incision using a special piece of equipment and technique called a phacoemulsification.
+Cataract surgery is one of the most commonly performed procedures in the United States.
+During the procedure, the cataract or clouded lens is removed through a tiny incision using a special piece of equipment and technique called phacoemulsification.
 This instrument uses ultrasonic vibrations to break apart the natural lens and vacuum it from the eye.
-The foldable implant is then inserted through the small incision.
-Once inside, the implant unfolds and is placed into its permanent position.
+A foldable implant lens is then inserted through the small incision.
+Once inside the implant unfolds and is placed into its permanent position.

 Laser Cataract Surgery: Custom Tailored to Your Eyes